Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Introduction

 \section{Introduction}

 The field of radiopharmaceuticals has witnessed significant advancements in recent years, particularly in the development of alpha-emitting isotopes for Targeted Alpha Therapy (TAT).
 TAT leverages the high linear energy transfer (LET) and short range of alpha particles to selectively destroy cancer cells while minimizing damage to surrounding healthy tissue \cite{radchenko2021production,jang2023targeted,eychenne2021overview}.This approach shows particular promise for treating metastatic and micro-metastatic cancers, which often prove resistant to conventional therapies \cite{allen2014targeted}.
 Alpha particles, characterized by energies typically ranging from 3 to 10 MeV, exhibit a high LET and a short range in biological tissues ($<$100 $ \mu$m).
 These properties enable the delivery of highly localized and lethal radiation doses, inducing severe DNA damage in targeted cells.
 However, these same properties pose challenges in research, as their short range complicates direct detection, particularly in biological environments where attenuation and scattering can hinder accurate measurements \cite{sollini2020five}.
 One alpha-emitting isotope that has gained considerable attention for its therapeutic properties is Actinium-225 ($^{225}$Ac). $^{225}$Ac has shown significant promise for clinical applications due to its relatively long half-life of approximately 10 days.
 This provides a potentially suitable balance between allowing sufficient time for targeted delivery and sustaining therapeutic activity.
-The decay chain of $^{225}$Ac includes the emission of four alpha particles with energies ranging from 5.8 MeV to 8.4 MeV, each of which is highly effective in inducing double-strand breaks in the DNA of cancer cells, ultimately leading to cell death.
+The decay chain of $^{225}$Ac includes the net emission of four alpha particles with energies ranging from 5.8 MeV to 8.4 MeV, each of which is highly effective in inducing double-strand breaks in the DNA of cancer cells, ultimately leading to cell death.
 This makes $^{225}$Ac-labeled radiopharmaceuticals particularly effective in treating cancers such as prostate cancer and neuroendocrine tumors \cite{jang2023targeted,miederer2008realizing}.
-Despite its advantages, the application of $^{225}$Ac-based therapies faces key challenges, particularly in the detection and measurement of alpha emissions in biological systems \cite{miederer2008realizing}.
-One significant challenge is that $^{225}$Ac-labeled complexes contain up to seven radioisotopes in their decay chain.
-The high recoil energy of alpha decay can break coordination bonds, leading to the release of uncomplexed daughter radionuclides.
-These progenies may redistribute in vivo, making accurate microdosimetry estimation challenging .
-The redistribution of these daughter radionuclides is still not well understood, adding complexity to dosimetry and potential toxicity assessments \cite{kleynhans2024can}.